Kalmyks: Etymology

 This map from Sebastian Muenster's Cosmographia is one of the earliest references to the name of the Kalmyks.

 The name "Kalmyk" is a word of Turkic origin that means "remnant" or "to remain".
 Turkic tribes may have used this name as early as the thirteenth century.
 Arab geographer Ibn al-Wardi is documented as the first person to use the term in referring to the Oirats in the fourteenth century.
 The khojas of Kashgaria applied the name to Oirats in the fifteenth century.
 Russian written sources mentioned the name "Kolmak Tatars" as early as 1530, and cartographer Sebastian Muenster (1488–1552) circumscribed the territory of the "Kalmuchi" on a map in his Cosmographia, which was published in 1544.
 The Oirats themselves, however, did not accept the name as their own.

 Subgroups

 There are these main ethnic subgroups of Kalmyks: Baatud, Dörbet, Khoid, Khoshut, Olot, Torghut and Buzava.
 The Torghuts and Dörbets are numerically dominant.
-The Buzavs are a small minority and are considered to be the most russified Kalmyks.
+The Buzava are a small minority and are considered to be the most russified Kalmyks.